Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Other Variants of S4

 Below we detail each S4 variant, their key mathematical formulations, design principles, and identified strengths and weaknesses outlined in the literature.

-\subsubsection{Multi-Dimensional S4 (S4ND):}
+\subsubsection{Multi-Dimensional S4 (S4ND)}

-S4ND extends S4 to multi-dimensional signals like images and videos by converting state-space equations to partial differential equations (PDEs) \cite{nguyen2022s4nd}.
-Unlike S4, which operates on one-dimensional sequences, S4ND characterizes multi-dimensional signals in terms of:

-Discretization of the above PDEs allows S4ND to construct multi-dimensional convolution kernels that can effectively process high-dimensional data.
+S4ND extends S4 to multi-dimensional signals like images and videos by converting state-space equations to partial differential equations (PDEs) \citep{nguyen2022s4nd}.
+Unlike S4, which operates on one-dimensional sequences, S4ND characterizes multi-dimensional signals in terms of: Discretization of the above PDEs allows S4ND to construct multi-dimensional convolution kernels that can effectively process high-dimensional data.
 S4ND can be used to substitute Conv2D and self-attention layers to improve performance on vision tasks.
-For instance, S4ND outperformed a Vision Transformer baseline by 1.5\% on ImageNet-1k and improved video classification accuracy by 4\% compared to a 3D ConvNeXt on HMDB-51 \cite{nguyen2022s4nd}.
+For instance, S4ND outperformed a Vision Transformer baseline by 1.5\% on ImageNet-1k and improved video classification accuracy by 4\% compared to a 3D ConvNeXt on HMDB-51 \citep{nguyen2022s4nd}.

 One of its strengths is its resolution-invariant, implicitly learned convolutional kernels that encourage scale generalization.
-A band-limiting extension also minimizes aliasing, enhancing zero-shot performance—trained on 8×8 images and tested on 32×32, it outperformed Conv2D by 40\% \cite{nguyen2022s4nd}.
+A band-limiting extension also minimizes aliasing, enhancing zero-shot performance—trained on 8×8 images and tested on 32×32, it outperformed Conv2D by 40\% \citep{nguyen2022s4nd}.
 While S4ND's multiple-state matrix support increases computational cost, its ability to capture spatial dependency makes it an interesting candidate for medical imaging and video recognition tasks.

-\subsubsection{Diagonal State Spaces (DSS):}
+\subsubsection{Diagonal State Spaces (DSS)}

-DSS simplifies the S4 model by constraining the state matrix \( A \) to be diagonal, significantly reducing computational load while maintaining most of S4's performance \cite{gupta2022diagonal}.
-The state-space method is formulated as:

-DSS avoids low-rank corrections in S4, resulting in a more efficient implementation.
-The convolution kernel is reduced to:

-This design allows DSS to achieve competitive performance with S4 on long-range sequence modeling tasks while being easier to implement and optimize \cite{gupta2022diagonal}.
+DSS simplifies the S4 model by constraining the state matrix \( A \) to be diagonal, significantly reducing computational load while maintaining most of S4's performance \citep{gupta2022diagonal}.
+The state-space method is formulated as: DSS avoids low-rank corrections in S4, resulting in a more efficient implementation.
+The convolution kernel is reduced to: This design allows DSS to achieve competitive performance with S4 on long-range sequence modeling tasks while being easier to implement and optimize \citep{gupta2022diagonal}.
 However, the use of diagonal matrices limits interactions between state dimensions, reducing expressiveness in complex sequence tasks.
-Despite this, DSS performs comparably to S4 on benchmarks such as the LRA and speech classification \cite{gupta2022diagonal}.
+Despite this, DSS performs comparably to S4 on benchmarks such as the LRA and speech classification \citep{gupta2022diagonal}.

-\subsubsection{Liquid S4:}
+\subsubsection{Liquid S4}

-Liquid-S4 augments S4 with an input-sensitive state transition scheme, drawing inspiration from Liquid Time-Constant (LTC) networks \cite{hasani2022liquid}.
-The state-space representation is modified as: